 What exactly is meant by individualized therapy?
 What might be the future treatment and quality-of-life implications for hemophilia patients?
-Join us on February 8th to learn more about this state-of-the-art approach to care, and how it could improve the health of a person living with hemophilia.
+Learn more about this state-of-the-art approach to care, and how it could improve the health of a person living with hemophilia.

 Transcription of "One Size Does Not Fit All: Individualized Therapy"